 This is a post valueing and criticizing the centralization focus trend put on acknowledgement for developing decentralized technologies.

-P2P technologies rely in users that are active in the network to become servers of the network, this way the platform has the lesser point-of-failure of the central servers or admins.
+P2P technologies rely in users that are active in the network to become servers of the network, this way the platform has the lesser point-of-failure of the central servers or administrators.

-The nonsense here is with proof-of-work blockchains that rise an overloaded competition, meaning a waste of energy performed by the more rich who can acquire better hardware mining tools.
-The idiocy is to maintain «if the system needs 100, we only need 100, but we accept the competition between the 1000 because that is what assures us to reach the 100 (and so be maintained).
+One resulting flaw here is that with proof-of-work blockchains (i.e. Bitcoin) rise an overloaded competition (with waste of energy and elitism).
+If the system needs 100, we only need 100, but we accept the competition between the 1000 because that is what assures us to reach the 100 (and so be maintained).
 But would you want to accept 1000000 or uncountables for maintaining such 100 need?

-This is not only a waste a thermodynamic energy, one wonders here how much this greedy intentionalism is affecting the quantum ground for later bringing us similiar underlying thermodynamic scarcity and greed to our livings, because everything we wish vibrates the mesh from below we live in above.
+This is not only a waste a thermodynamic energy, one wonders here how much this greedy intentionalism is affecting the environtment ground, because everything we wish vibrates the mesh from below we live in above.

 There are efforts in making blockchains scalable to get to feature whatever computing, but they are still attached to the dubious thought of: «I want a facebook in my wallet» (the wallet-as-a-network architecture thinking), instead of the more logical reasoning of: «p2p for a network, with an integrated multicryptocurrencies wallet in it«, altough the more popular architecture approach today is probably the chat-as-a-network (whatsupp, wechat, etc).

 Why we dont have a rich p2p social network yet

 There are many geeks that have got rich with the cryptocurrencies.
-Also there are thousands of programmers into p2p blockchains, but not even a suffered dozen of people commited to develop an alternative to facebook in p2p which periodically get burst by lack of help in doing accesory tasks that any regular person could do, but noone shows up to volunteer for doing those.
+Also there are thousands of programmers into p2p blockchains, but not even a suffered dozen of people commited to develop an alternative to facebook in p2p.

-What is really happening here is that we don’t care about p2p if there is not dollars-in-the-middle because have a comfortable life with the combination of:
+What is really happening here is that we don’t care about p2p if there is not dollars-in-the-middle because have a comfortable life with the combination of (warning: sarcasm in):

-The more activists of them could even say or believe that if money fail, we will have their tokens to be able to exchange things, without foreeseing that if classical money fails, possibly there won’t be internet, or people won’t exchange through the internet, or simply won’t trust referrals from tech tools that are non internet dependant.
+Other more «activists» could even say or believe that if money fail, we will have their tokens to be able to exchange things, without foreeseing that if classical money fails, possibly there won’t be internet, or people won’t exchange through the internet, or simply won’t trust referrals from tech tools that are non internet dependant.
 If central money would fail, we will either come back to a jungled society or to currencies that will be backed in real Goods, and not in any fiduciary chain from the pre-money and internet 1.0 crash.

 P2P Networks such as OpenBazaar propose to solve this problem with their own Ethereum-based (OB)Tokens manually distributed among trusted parties-persons.
-While that could be a decent patch (as moderated and premined tools like faircoin do), we can and have to think about better ways to «curate content» in P2P networks without having to come to the thought of: «Spammers won’t spam us because it will cost them money (in our tokens) to do so«.
+While that could be a decent patch (as moderated and premined tools like faircoin are), we can and have to keep thinking about better ways to «curate content» in P2P networks without having to come to the thought of: «Spammers won’t spam us because it will cost them too much money (in our tokens) to do so«.
+Some ideas:

 -Register/Log in per invitation (looks centralizing, but a social graph could be enough)